Options Price Reporting Authority: Available data

-Technology Infrastructure
+Technology infrastructure

 SIAC is responsible for the OPRA systems and networks.
 CBOE serves as the OPRA administrator.

-Messages per Second
+Messages per second

-A significant gauge of the level of options market data is messages per second (MPS).
-Messages per second is just that - the number of messages (i.e., options trade and quote data) reported to OPRA by the options exchanges during any given second of a trading day.
+A significant gauge of the level of options market data is messages per second (MPS), which is the number of messages (i.e., options trade and quote data) reported to OPRA by the options exchanges during any given second of a trading day.

 Data volume has increased dramatically since the early 1990s, as illustrated in the following table.

 Commentators suggest that there are three underlying causes of the increase: